syncfusion-content/xamarin-docs/Xamarin/SfChart/charttypes.md

 There are two ways you can provide data to an OHLC chart,

-1. You can use `[ChartDataPoint](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/topic654.html# "")`’s five parameter constructor to pass x, open, high, low and close values to  `CandleSeries`,
+1. You can use [ChartDataPoint](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/topic654.html# "")’s five parameter constructor to pass x, open, high, low and close values to  `CandleSeries`,

 {% highlight c# %}
 [C#]